What is SEO Over Optimization?

 Ultimately, stick to keywords related to your niche.
 Google keeps track of keywords used across entire sites, and if there are too many non-related topics, it can weaken site rankings.

-Getting backlinks = amazing!
-However, they can become problematic when you gain multiple ones over a short period, or they come from websites that have nothing in common with your site.
+If you are getting legit backlinks then that is awesome!
+However, backlinks can become problematic when you gain too many over a short period, or if they come from websites that have nothing in common with your site.

 For example, it looks suspicious to Google when a site that had 2 or 3 backlinks one day, SUDDENLY doubles, triples, quadruples, etc. that amount in a few days.
 In general, sites have an average number of backlinks that they’ve received over time.
 When a massive amount of inorganic backlinks appear on a website, it’s set off a “red flag.”